GD Project · Environmental Well-being

 Youth in nature-deprived areas show higher anxiety rates

-A 2022 UNEP study found that children and teens growing up in areas with less than 5% green cover are 34% more likely to develop anxiety disorders by adulthood compared to those with regular green space access — highlighting why youth-focused initiatives are critical.
+Children and teens in areas with less than 5% green cover are 34% more likely to develop anxiety disorders by adulthood.

 Source: UNEP, Nature for Youth Report, 2022